internetstandards/toolbox-wiki/SPF-how-to.md

 # Tips and tricks for implementation
 to-do

+# DNS records (outbound e-mail traffic)
+SPF for outbound e-mail traffic is limited to setting an SPF record in DNS.
+This enables other parties to use SPF for validating the authenticity of e-mail servers sending e-mail on behalf of your domain name.

+# Inbound e-mail traffic

-# Implementing SPF on Debian Stretch
+## Implementing SPF on Debian Stretch
 **Specifics for this setup**
 * Linux Debian 9.8 (Stretch)
 * SpamAssassin version 3.4.2 (running on Perl version 5.28.1)